TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/route-manage.md

 # Guide to Using Route Management

 When a new page is created, a route for the page is typically created simultaneously.
-You can also maintain the entire app's routes through the "Route Management" feature.
+You can also maintain the entire APP's routes through the "Route Management" feature.
 Routes are designed with two levels: the first level is the "Navigation Layout" route, and the second level is the page route.

 ## Pages and Routes